Phenomenal-Cat/PsychToolbar/PTB_Docs/source/Hardware_Photodiode.rst

 Photodiode Settings and Calibration
 =====================================

-The appearance of the on-screen marker used to trigger the photodiode circuit is controlled in the :ref:`NTB Display Settings GUI <NTB_DisplaySettings>` under the :ref:`Photodiode Tab <PhotodiodeTab>`.
+The appearance of the on-screen marker used to trigger the photodiode circuit is controlled in the :ref:`PTB Display Settings GUI <PTB_DisplaySettings>` under the :ref:`Photodiode Tab <PhotodiodeTab>`.